'There is a strong culture to keep children safe in the school.' Ofsted N0vember 2017.

 Feeling Safe, Feeling Secure

 “This school is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
-The designated persons for Child Protection are Mr Triggs, Mrs Cromie and Mrs Gemma Rigby.”
+The designated persons for Child Protection are Mr Triggs, Mrs Cromie and Mrs Rigby.”

 Under the Education Act 2002 (Section 175), schools must make arrangements to safeguard and promote the welfare of children.

 Parent and carers should know that the law (Children Act 2006) requires all school staff to pass on information which gives rise to a concern about a child’s welfare.
 This includes risk from neglect, physical, emotional or sexual abuse.